 Your baby is adjusting to life outside the womb.
-Growth is rapid—height and weight increase quickly, and every day brings new skills.
+Growth is rapid, and each day brings new skills.

 - Babbling and responding to voices and facial expressions